-	The #SoilSelfie campaign was designed by Baltic Sea Action Group, Helsinki Design Museum, Maj and Tor Nessling Foundation and Forum for Environmental Information.
-The campaign was linked to exhibition Soil Matters, which explores the materiality of the earth and its intertwining with human activity and to international Soil at Risk -Symposium that will bring, in June 2021, together researchers, farmers, industry and policy makers.
+The #SoilSelfie campaign was designed by the Baltic Sea Action Group, Helsinki Design Museum, Maj and Tor Nessling Foundation and Forum for Environmental Information.
+The campaign was linked to the exhibition Soil Matters, which explores the materiality of the earth and its intertwining with human activity and to the international Soil at Risk -Symposium that will, in June 2021, bring together researchers, farmers, industry and policy makers.

 We found in total about 150 #SoilSelfie posts on Twitter, about 100 on Instagram, about 30 on Facebook and about 10 posts on Linkedin, both national and international.
 The campaign attracted a wide range of actors, including farmers, researchers, artists, gardeners, interest organisations, decision-makers, media representatives, chefs and otherwise people who value good food.
 We also got key international actors involved such as EU Horizon 'Mission soil health and food', the 4/1000 initiative and the FAO Global Soil Partnership.

 In addition to the #SoilSelfie campaign, the week was also full of other great soil news and webinars.
-New commitments from companies (e.g. Nestle’s efforts to promote regenerative agriculture), launch of Field Observatory and EU Soil Observatory - and the social media was full of great videos and other material - this video published on BBC is worth watching.
+There were new commitments from companies (e.g. Nestle’s efforts to promote regenerative agriculture), the launch of the Field Observatory and the EU Soil Observatory, and the social media was full of great videos and other material - such as this video published on the BBC.